IanKaneshiro/IanKaneshiro/README.md

 Currently I am proficient in JavaScript, React.js / Redux, and Python and I'm actively working on expanding beyond my current knowledge base.
 One of my favorite parts of being a software engineer is no longer having to say “I wish there was an app for that”.
 I can just create one!

-Learning is a lifelong journey for me and I'm just getting started!
+Learning is a lifelong journey for me and I'm just getting started!!

 # Lets Connect